asperan/get/README.md

+# NOTICE
+This repository is no longer updated.
+To continue use this functionalities, go to [gitbox repository](https://github.com/asperan/gitbox), which is the spiritual successor of Get.

 # Get
 Get is a toolbox based on git.
 Get simplifies the adoption of semantic version, conventional commits and good licensing, other than some shortcuts to git commands.